Last Updated: February 1, 2023

 So, what is the best glue for card making?

 For beginners, it’s good to have a clear, strong, and permanent adhesive like glue tape.
 You want something that won’t leave a mess but is strong enough to hold your handmade card’s elements together.
-You don’t want your embellishments and die-cuts to fall off your card before you even send it to the recipient.
-It’s also handy to have a liquid glue pen for putting together smaller and more intricate pieces and foam tape for adding some instant dimension.
+After all, you don’t want your embellishments and die-cuts to fall off your card before you even send it to the recipient!

 Here are some characteristics of a good crafter’s glue: